 An Executive Risk Report delivers a high-level overview of the company’s risk.
 There are three critical breakdowns within the report: risk by threat type, risk by business impact, and the data protection triad (confidentiality, integrity, availability).

-Within the risk by threat type and risk by business impact, each bar chart reflects the volume of residual risk, remaining risk, and mitigated risk.
+Within the risk by threat type and risk by the business impact, each bar chart reflects the volume of residual risk, remaining risk, and mitigated risk.

 The data protection triad reflects the number of controls implemented to protect each dimension.
-With emerging integrated risk management (IRM) systems like the CyberStrong platform, CISO’s are able to see each dimension in order of priority based on the number of controls employed for each.
-Within the risk by threat type and risk by business impact, each bar chart reflects the volume of residual risk, remaining risk, and mitigated risk.
+With emerging integrated risk management (IRM) systems like the CyberStrong platform, CISOs are able to see each dimension in the order of priority based on the number of controls employed for each.
+Within the risk by threat type and risk by the business impact, each bar chart reflects the volume of residual risk, remaining risk, and mitigated risk.

 A CyberStrong Executive Risk Report also delivers a risk report breakdown for control families.
-As CyberStrong is built on the NIST frameworks, this chart is delivered through the lens of NIST’s 800-30 breaking controls into detect, identify, protect, recover, respond.
+As CyberStrong is built on the NIST frameworks, this chart is delivered through the lens of NIST’s 800-30 breaking controls into detect, identify, protect, recover, and respond.
 This chart also reflects the amounts of residual risk, remaining risk, and mitigated risk.

-Finally, a CyberStrong Executive Risk report includes a more granular breakdown of the risk posture by control family.
+Finally, a CyberStrong Executive Risk report includes a more granular breakdown of the risk posture by the control family.
 Each family is assigned a CyberStrong score which impacts the risk scoring itself.
-Unlike the charts above, this table breaks the categories of risk down further: inherent risk (total risk by family), residual risk (
+Unlike the charts above, this table breaks the categories of risk down further: inherent risk (total risk by family), residual risk (the

 The CyberStrong Trend Report uses CyberSaint’s patented technology to deliver a CyberStrong score - a rollup of all assessments in the environment and the number of active assessments ongoing.
-Further, the Trend Report shows the number of assessments and controls updated and number of users logged in in the last week.
-This report will help you display the ongoing progress your organization is making to keep the enterprise secure and is a perfect jumping off point to discuss more granular activities with non-technical stakeholders.
+Further, the Trend Report shows the number of assessments and controls updated and a number of users logged in in the last week.
+This report will help you display the ongoing progress your organization is making to keep the enterprise secure and is a perfect jumping-off point to discuss more granular activities with non-technical stakeholders.

 The CyberStrong Trend Report also includes ore granular tables to show the strongest and weakest points in each active assessment.
 As with the granular table in the Executive Risk Report, these tables use the CyberStrong score combined with a breakdown of inherent risk, residual risk, remediate risk, and opportunity.
-These breakdowns will help by revealing weak points in specific control families and help you and fellow senior leadership prioritize remediation.
+These breakdowns will help reveal weak points in specific control families and help you and fellow senior leadership prioritize remediation.

-General Data Protection Regulation (GDPR) has been a Board level concern since its enactment in May 2018.
-As seen with Facebook, the first major infringement, in September 2018 GDPR is a critical concern from both a security and business standpoint.
+General Data Protection Regulation (GDPR) has been a Board level of concern since its enactment in May 2018.
+As seen with Facebook, the first major infringement, in September 2018, GDPR is a critical concern from both a security and business standpoint.
 The CyberStrong GDPR Report uses CyberSaint’s list of controls and actions to ensure compliance and increase visibility into GDPR posture on an ongoing basis.

-Reflected in a radar graph comparing the enterprise's posture against the GDPR standard, CISO’s and stakeholders get fast insight into their compliance.
+Reflected in a radar graph comparing the enterprise's posture against the GDPR standard, CISOs and stakeholders get fast insight into their compliance.

 The radar graph is followed by a granular table as seen in the Trend and Executive Risk Reports.
-This table delivers a deeper view of each control family, matched with a CyberStrong score, and breakdowns of inherent risk, residual risk, remediated risk, and opportunity.
+This table delivers a deeper view of each control family, matched with a CyberStrong score and breakdowns of inherent risk, residual risk, remediated risk, and opportunity.

 The CyberStrong GDPR Report also delivers completed and comprehensive breakdowns of each control necessary for GDPR compliance.

-Similar to the Executive Risk Report, the Overview Summary also delivers bar chart breakdowns of risk report for business impact, risk report for threat type and data protection priorities for the data protection triad.
+Similar to the Executive Risk Report, the Overview Summary also delivers bar chart breakdowns of risk report for business impact, risk report for threat type, and data protection priorities for the data protection triad.

-The Overview Summary also delivers a CyberStrong score, a framework description, and
+The Overview Summary also delivers a CyberStrong score, a framework description, and a